 Again, the differences in the nature of a community of practice and a development team had to be questioned.
 If both would take care for implementation, there would be a clash between the efforts spent in the development team and efforts for implementations done in a community of practice.
 It even would be questioned who would be in the lead.
 It was obvious to me, that there could be only one backlog and that had to stay with the team.
 So we defined the rule, that a community of practice would not be allowed to contribute to the code base by itself.

 The Learning Community

-The definition of ownership for a backlog and the code base turned out to be a perfect criteria to separate implementation in teams from learning in communities.
+The definition of ownership for a backlog and the code base turned out to be a perfect criterion.
+It separates implementation in teams from learning in communities.
 Whenever a community comes up with something, they see as relevant to be implemented, they must find a team, which sees the urgency to accept the topic in their backlog and which will drive priority.
-This sounds like a hard deal on the first hand side, but it turns out to work pretty good if you consider, that team members run the communities of practice on their own behalf.
+This sounds like a hard deal on the first hand side.
+But, it turns out to work pretty good if you consider, that team members run the communities of practice on their own behalf.
 Every topic handled in a community has the origin in the urgency derived from the teams.
 That’s closing the loop – check.

 Alliance for Action Plans

 In the end we still have been facing the issue, that some problems require joint actions across teams.
 As communities of practice have been dedicated to learning, it was not the right place to align actions.
 The alignment of actions was missing some dedicated format.